-In 2007, judicial reforms were announced, including the establishment of courts of appeal and two supreme courts as well as the merger of most special adjudicatory committees into the general Sharia courts, though exceptions were made for certain adjudicatory committees.
-The main committees which were exempted from these reforms are: (i) the Banking Disputes Committee, which operates under the aegis of SAMA, (ii) the Committee for the Enforcement of the Banking Control Law, which also operates under the aegis of SAMA, (iii) the Committee for the Resolution Insurance Disputes and Violations, (iv) the Committee for the Resolution of Securities Disputes, which operates under the aegis of the CMA and (v) the Committee for Resolution of Custom Duties Disputes.
-The 2007 reforms also included the transfer of jurisdiction over commercial disputes from the Board of Grievances to the general Sharia courts.
-However, with the exception of the establishment of the courts of appeal and the two supreme courts, most of these reforms are yet to be put into practice.
+In 2007, the Government announced a restructuring of the judicial system, including the establishment of courts of appeal and a supreme court, as well as the merger of most special adjudicatory committees into the general courts, though exceptions were made for certain adjudicatory committees.
+The committees that are exempted from the 2007 reforms include the Banking Disputes Committee, the Committee for the Enforcement of the Banking Control Law and the Committee for Resolution of Insurance Disputes and Violations, each of which operates under the aegis of SAMA; the Committee for the Resolution of Securities Disputes, which operates under the aegis of the CMA; and the Committee for Resolution of Custom Duties Disputes.